 Preparation

-Cut off the base of the mushroom bunch that connects them together.
+Cut off the base of the bunch of mushrooms that holds them together.
 Separate them into individual mushrooms.
 Rinse with water.

 Add the mushrooms and fry for about two minutes over medium heat.
-After that, we can almost simultaneously add the remaining ingredients β soy sauce, rice vinegar, butter, and grated garlic.
+After that, we can almost simultaneously introduce the remaining ingredients – soy sauce, rice vinegar, butter, and grated garlic.

 Thoroughly mix everything together and fry for another 8 minutes over medium heat.

-Transfer from the pan to a serving dish, sprinkle with chopped green onion, and our dish is ready.
+Transfer from the pan to a serving dish, sprinkle with chopped green onions, and our dish is ready.

 The shimeji mushrooms prepared this way paired wonderfully with bulgur, tuna, and vegetables.
 So we can conclude that our experiment was a complete success.
-Enjoy! ;)
+Bon appétit! ;)